Doing lunges can offer positive effects but you may not like them. Find out what alternatives to lunges can do similar things.

 10. Sled pushes

-There is a piece of gym equipment that is a sled on which you can put weights.
+There are these things called prowler sleds that are basically steel sleds on which you can put weights.
 For this next lunge alternative, you will need this piece of equipment and a suited surface to push the sled on.
-If you have these to do sled pushes take the following steps:

 - Load the sled with whatever weight you want to use.